thatguychrisw/readme/readme.md

 * Raise the flag when there are blockers or big risks

 ## Team first
 We either all succeed, or we don't.
 I expect you to always focus on the team's highest priority, not your own.
 Always be looking for opportunities to help your teammates and ensure we all cross the finish-line together.

+When we are making decisions, optimizing for the team should take precedence over other areas such as performance.